Billionaire Profile

 Founded Ridgeline

-Founded Ridgeline, a cloud software firm for investment managers.
+Founded Ridgeline, a cloud platform for investment management firms.

 Philanthropy & Social Impact